StormDragon77/Stormilla/README.md

 You can suggest or report a bug by opening a new issue in Issues

 Stormilla only supports the latest release of Minecraft.
-The only mod Fi supports is the latest release of OptiFine.
+The only mod Stormilla supports is the latest release of OptiFine.

 If you need to contact Storm to ask about the pack or if you want to use assets, you can do so through Discord: StormDragon77#0675, PMC: StormDragon77 or Twitter: @StormDragn77.
 You should get a reply within a day.